A trip to any of these five spectacular Idaho Gateway attractions will be sure to enhance any journey near Yellowstone National Park

 Idaho Potato Museum

 Synonymous with the state of Idaho are its famous potatoes.
-Those visiting the Idaho Gateway can make a stop at the Idaho Potato Museum to learn how potatoes became ingrained in Gem State history.
+Those visiting the Idaho Gateway and Yellowstone can make a stop at the Idaho Potato Museum to learn how potatoes became ingrained in Gem State history.
 The destination, located in Blackfoot, is host to exhibits on potato-growing procedures, harvesting, and nutrition.
 Additionally, the museum is stationed in a stone depot built in 1912 that emphasizes the link between the railroad and potato industry.
 After seeing all the exhibits, guests can stop in the museum’s gift shop and grab lunch at the Potato Station Cafe, which serves baked potatoes, French fries, potato bread, potato salad and potato cupcakes.

 By Zoe Strozewski